VahidN/DNTCaptcha.Core/README.md

 - [The Angular 4.3+ component](/src/DNTCaptcha.AngularClient/src/app/dnt-captcha)
 - [A sample Angular 4.3+ login page](/src/DNTCaptcha.AngularClient/src/app/users-login)

+## Pure JavaScript Usage

+It's possible to use this captcha with a pure JavaScript apps too.
+[Here is a sample](/src/DNTCaptcha.TestApiApp/wwwroot) to demonstrate it.

 ## Supported Languages

 Find all currently supported languages [here](/src/DNTCaptcha.Core/Language.cs).
 To add new language, kindly contribute by editing the following files: